serratus-bio/serratus-batch-assembly/README.md

 ### Running an assembly job

 1. ./submit_job.py SRRxxxxxx
-2. In AWS Console > Batch, Notice the Job runs and performs the operation based on the pushed container image.
+2. In AWS Console > Batch, monitor how the job runs.

 ### Code Cleanup